cannam/mert-vamp-plugin/README.md

 $ ninja -C build
 ```

+The build can also detect and use other BLAS/CBLAS implementations
+besides MKL or Accelerate, but by default it won't do so unless you
+specify `-Duse_cblas`, because performance depends so much on the
+specific BLAS implementation and is often slower than the default
+code.

 The build can also configure itself with or without thread support
 using OpenMP or Apple's Dispatch library, depending on availability;
 this is normally automatic.